Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 Mistake #1: Using Too Many Actives

-Stick to 1-2 brightening actives.
+Stick to 1-2 brightening actives at a time.

 Mistake #2: Skipping Sunscreen